Discover more from Visual Storytelling Newsletter

 With all the recent oohs and ahhs over ChatGPT, it made me think of a possible future use case.

-The same way ChatGPT is scanning the Internet until 2021 and coming up with clever answers powered with short-term memory to engage in conversation - how about if people could do a backup of their memories at an older age?
+In the same way, ChatGPT is scanning the Internet until 2021 and coming up with clever answers powered by short-term memory to engage in conversation - how about if people could do a backup of their memories at an older age?

 Then if there is not yet a cure to dementia or worse the person passed away, you can still engage in conversation with that person forever.